fieldtrip/website/development/directorylayout.md

 ## Known problems that should be fixed

-using the matlab "depfun" functio
+using the MATLAB "depfun" functio